Internships provide invaluable experience for SPIA undergraduates.

 Download the Internship Request Form [pdf]

-Course offerings are designed to take into account the substantive content of both the internship and the previous academic work completed by that student.
-Pre-requisites are therefore tied to the substantive content of the internship.
-Pre-requisites are strictly enforced.
+These course offerings are designed to take into account the substantive content of both the internship and the previous academic work completed by that student.
+Pre-requisites are therefore tied to the substantive content of the internship and are strictly enforced.
+SPIA divides internship credit components into six different fields:

 Legislative Internship (POLS 5100, 5101, 5102)